springfall2008/batpred/docs/apps-yaml.md

 ## Inverter information

 The template `apps.yaml` comes pre-configured with regular expressions that should auto-discover the GivTCP Home Assistant entity names.
-If you have more than one inverter or entity names are non-standard then you will need to edit apps.yaml for your inverter entities.
+If you have more than one inverter or entity names are non-standard then you will need to edit apps.yaml for your inverter entities
-For other inverter brands, see [Other Inverters](other-inverters.md)

 ### num_inverters